FOSDEM/website/content/manuals/program/speaker.md

 Thank you to all speakers who
 have put themselves forward to speak at this year’s FOSDEM.

-As it’s a virtual event, all talks need to be pre-recorded by the speakers.
+This manual covers the online presentations All online talks need to be pre-recorded by the speakers.
 This is only the second time FOSDEM has operated in this way so please be aware that there may be some bumps along the way - but it should be smoother than last year.